 - Preheat oven to 180 °C (350°F).

 - Take the baking tray from the fridge and place it directly into the pre-heated oven.
 Bake for 14-16 minutes.
-Remove the tray from the oven and allow the cookies to cool on the tray for 10 minutes before transfer to a rack to cool completely.
+Remove the tray from the oven and allow the cookies to cool on the tray for 10 minutes before transferring them to a rack to cool completely.

 - Note: Using a cookie cutter of 63 mm (2.5 inches) in size will result in 16 cookies.
 The number of cookies will differ with the size of the cookie cutter.
 Baking times may also differ with the size of the cookie cutter.